 The Tech Team is responsible for all video surveillance assets on all of Lane Community College campus, local and branch locations.
 This includes consultation in best practices for coverage and archiving within industry standards.
 The team services requests for new or additional coverage by stakeholders around the campus, providing a professional evaluation focused on staff safety, asset retention, crime prevention and criminal investigation potential.
 Lane Community College currently has in excess of 50 video surveillance locations, not including the branch or satellite locations.
 Periodic training is conducted to maintain the basic skills of reviewing and archiving event specific time frames to assist in their investigations.

-The tech team monitors and trains line officers in the operation of the fire alarm / mass notification systems for Lane Community College's main and downtown campus.
+The tech team monitors and trains line officers in the operation of the fire alarm / mass notification systems for Lane Community College's main campus and Mary Spilde Downtown Center.

 The team maintains archives of conversations from approximately 10 desktop telephones and three (3) cellular telephones for quality assurance, investigative needs and liability mitigation.
 As needed, the team will research telephone conversations and archive and package them for use in investigations and potentially adjudication.
 The same system is used for recording radio traffic and can be used for After Action Reports on major incidents and for training.